L4COUR/MaxMSP-Interfacing/MaxMSP Interfacing Arduino/README.md

-# MaxMSP Aufbau Arduino
+# MaxMSP Interfacing Arduino
-The German word "Aufbau" is here primarily understood as a process of establishing interoperational constitution between Max/MSP and other programming languages.
-This constitutional process is realized through three interpretations of the word "Aufbau".
-In this part we will examine the Aufbau between Max/MSP and Arduino
+The word "Interfacing" is here primarily understood as a process of establishing interoperational constitution between Max/MSP and other programming languages.
+In this part we will examine the interfacing between Max/MSP and Arduino

 ## Set-up